Genitourinary Malignancies - Board Review Summary

 | PartiQOL | Proton vs photon | No meaningful QOL or disease-control advantage for protons |

-Spacer pearl: spacers reduce rectal dose and may reduce some acute grade 2 GI toxicity, but the lecture is intentionally balanced.
-Patient-reported QOL advantages are less convincing, and placement complications do occur.
+Spacer pearl: spacers reduce rectal dose and may reduce some acute grade 2 GI toxicity.
+Patient-reported QOL advantages are less consistent, and placement complications can occur.
+Do not place a spacer when posterior extracapsular extension makes the anatomy unsafe.

-IPSS ≥15-25 is a relative contraindication to prostate RT, and the threshold is lower for SBRT.
-High LUTS is especially problematic for brachytherapy.
+- IPSS ≥15-25 is a relative contraindication to prostate RT, and the threshold is lower for SBRT or brachytherapy.
+Evaluate UTI, medications, obstruction, and systemic causes before blaming RT for LUTS.

-PART III — INTACT PROSTATE INTENSIFICATION: ADT, DOSE ESCALATION, PELVIC RT, AND cN1
+PART III - INTACT PROSTATE INTENSIFICATION: ADT, DOSE, PELVIS, AND NODES

 Who Needs ADT?